lusandaluhlabo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13: Script that prints a number with two decimal places
 14: Script that convert a number from base 10 to base 16
 15: Script that encodes and decodes text using the rot13 encryption.
 Assume ASCII
+16: Script that prints every other line from the input, starting with the first line